pingidentity/terraform-provider-pingdirectory/docs/resources/local_db_backend.md

 - `id2entry_cache_mode` (String) Specifies the cache mode that should be used when accessing the records in the id2entry database, which provides a mapping between entry IDs and entry contents.
 Consider configuring uncached entries or uncached attributes in lieu of changing from the "cache-keys-and-values" default value.
 - `id2subtree_cache_mode` (String) Specifies the cache mode that should be used when accessing the records in the id2subtree database, which provides a mapping between the entry ID of a particular entry and the entry IDs of all of its children to any depth.
 This index may be used when performing searches with a whole-subtree or subordinate-subtree scope if the search filter cannot be resolved to a small enough candidate list.
 The size of this database directly depends on the number of entries that have children.
 - `id2subtree_index_entry_limit` (Number) Specifies the maximum number of entry IDs to maintain for each entry in the id2subtree system index (which keeps track of all descendants below an entry, to assist in otherwise unindexed searches with a whole-subtree or subordinate subtree scope).
 A value of 0 means there is no limit, however this could have a big impact on database size on disk and on server performance.
+- `import_temp_directory` (String) Specifies the location of the directory that is used to hold temporary information during the index post-processing phase of an LDIF import.
 - `import_thread_count` (Number) Specifies the number of threads to use for concurrent processing during an LDIF import.
 - `index_entry_limit` (Number) Specifies the maximum number of entries that are allowed to match a given index key before that particular index key is no longer maintained.
 - `is_private_backend` (Boolean) Indicates whether this backend should be considered a private backend in the server.
 Private backends are meant for storing server-internal information and should not be used for user or application data.